 If you are an executive traveler, couple or family looking for fully-furnished, short-term lodging with character, look no further.
-This recently remodeled large, but intimate bungalow has all the charm of its 1920s architecture and all the convenience and comforts of an uncompromising complete remodel.
+This large, intimate bungalow has all the charm of its 1920s architecture and all the convenience and comforts of a complete remodel.

 We keep the place spotless.
 You will find all the comforts of home, including plenty of high-quality towels and linens; body wash and shampoo, and an ample supply of paper goods.

 In the kitchen, we keep coffee and sweeteners, ketchup, mayo & mustard; club soda, pesto and pasta, olive oil, and one or two salad dressings.
 There is also a spice rack and a nice collection of seasonings.
 We usually keep some bisquick and/or pancake mix, syrup, some rice and a few canned goods.

 The 2000 sq ft craftsmanly home is well-appointed and perfectly located in the heart of Sacramento.
 It has a large front porch and is surrounded by trees.
 It has been completely rebuilt from the frame up.
 Virtually everything -- hvac, windows (except for the front four), electrical, plumbing, interior walls, cabinets, staircase, all fixtures and appliances -- is like new.

 There is an abundance of natural wood everywhere, from the hand-rubbed custom doors to the carefully mitered baseboards and crown molding.
 It is a warm, inviting and pleasant place, and highly functional.